psanan/PRiSM_Tool/README.md

 4. Run Jupyter.

-    - Open a terminal program (OS X: run the `Terminal` app)
+    - Open a terminal program (e.g. OS X: run the `Terminal` app)
-    - Navigate to this directory (OS X: type `cd `(with the space), then drag this directory into the terminal and enter)
+    - Navigate to this directory (e.g. OS X: type `cd `(with the space), then drag this directory into the terminal and enter)
     - Enter `jupyter notebook`
     - If your browser doesn't open automatically, copy the URL into your web browser.
 It will look something like